giellalt/lang-fao/src-cg3-functions.cg3.md

 meaning: Scan to the first noun, ignoring anything that can be part of the noun phrase of that noun (i.e., "scan to the next NP head")

-HNOUN MAPPING
+!!HNOUN MAPPING

+!!
 The leftovers are tagged @X

 ! __missingX__ adds @X to all missings

 ! __therestX__ adds @X to all what is left, often errouneus disambiguated forms

 * * *
 <small>This (part of) documentation was generated from [src/cg3/functions.cg3](https://github.com/giellalt/lang-fao/blob/main/src/cg3/functions.cg3)</small>

----